 They establish a core approach with each member that helps build a heightened body awareness known as proprioception.
 The idea is that this awareness allows better control and injury prevention through a foundation of mindful, functional movement.

-To top it all off, each instructor at Oxbox is a licensed massage therapist specializing in deep therapy work, including sports massage, deep tissue, Swedish, trigger point work and myofascial release: perfect if you're sore after your move to Seattle.
+To top it all off, each instructor at Oxbox is a licensed massage therapist specializing in deep therapy work, including sports massage, deep tissue, Swedish, trigger point work and myofascial release.